 Dr. Joseph McGarvey is a Research Professor of Cyber Warfare and Strategy with the Air Force Cyber College.
 He has more than 20 years of Advanced Cyber Security experience as a manager in the Energy Sector.
 Dr. McGarvey is an Advanced Cyber Security Systems Practitioner and Critical Infrastructure Protection Specialist.
 In addition to being well published within the energy industry, Dr. McGarvey is a Certified Information Systems Security Professional and Advanced Cyber Security Subject Matter Expert consulting with government agencies across the country.
 He specializes in Industrial Control System (ICS) Cyber Security including developing and Managing Advanced Security Tactics and Techniques for Transmission Power Systems and Renewable Power Systems, Supervisory Control and Data Acquisition (SCADA) Systems, Cyber Data-Analytics, Cyber Threat Intelligence and Analysis, Cyber Vulnerabilities Analysis, System Mission Cyber Impacts, and Mitigations Strategies for Cyber-Risk Assessment.
 Dr. McGarvey’s Research interests and current Cyber Security topics include Advanced Cyber Offensive Techniques, Red and Purple team Cyber Strategies, Threat Intelligence and Analysis, Advanced Cyber Digital Forensics, Operating Systems, Applied Cryptography and Encryption, Applied Ethical Hacking and Penetration Tools, Offensive Penetration and Hacking Tools, Advanced Security Techniques and Countermeasures, Network Administration, Web Application Security, Server Administration, Databases Security, Vulnerability and Risk Management Maturity Models, Cloud Security, Block Chaining Encryption Standard, Artificial Intelligence and Machine Learning within the Cyber Security Industry.

-Jessica ‘Zhanna’ Malekos Smith, J.D., is a Professor of Cyber Warfare Studies for the Department of the Air Force.
-A former captain in the Air Force Judge Advocate General’s Corps, she has held fellowships with the Madeleine K. Albright Institute for Global Affairs, the Belfer Center’s Cyber Security Project at the Harvard Kennedy School, Duke University Law School as the Reuben Everett Cyber Scholar, and Stanford University’s U.S.-Russia Forum.
-Malekos Smith has presented her research at DEF CON, RSA Conference, and ShmooCon and has published op-eds in The Hill and Defense One, among others.
-She writes in the areas of science and technology, international law, international security and defense, and cybersecurity.
-She is a senior associate with the Center for Strategic and International Studies Strategic Technologies Program and holds a B.A. from Wellesley College; an M.A. and A.K.C. from King’s College London, Department of War Studies; and a J.D. from the University of California, Davis, where she pursued a self-concentration in cyberlaw.
+Jessica ‘Zhanna’ Malekos Smith, J.D., is a Professor of Cyber Warfare Studies with the Air Force Cyber College.
+A former captain in the U.S. Air Force Judge Advocate General’s Corps, she has held fellowships with the Madeleine K. Albright Institute for Global Affairs, the Belfer Center’s Cyber Security Project at the Harvard Kennedy School, Duke University Law School as the Reuben Everett Cyber Scholar, and Stanford University’s U.S.-Russia Forum.
+Malekos Smith has presented her research at DEF CON and ShmooCon, and has published op-eds in The Hill and Defense One, among others.
+She is a senior fellow non-resident with the Technology Policy Program at the Center for Strategic and International Studies in Washington, D.C.
+She holds a B.A. from Wellesley College; an M.A. and A.K.C. from King’s College London, Department of War Studies; and a J.D. from the University of California, Davis, where she pursued a self-concentration in cyberlaw.

 Lieutenant Colonel Jamey “Mooch” Haigh is an instructor with the Air Force Cyber College.
 He is an Air Education & Training Command master instructor with 19 years of teaching experience at Squadron Officer College, the Holm Center, and Civil Air Patrol.
 During Operation NEW DAWN, He taught English as a second language to aviation cadets and ground crew at the Iraqi Air Force Academy.
 Originally enlisting in 1993 as an inventory specialist, he earned a commission through Officer Training School in 1999 after obtaining a degree in business management from Saint Leo University.
 He later acquired postgraduate degrees in business administration and public administration from Auburn University – Montgomery as well as military operational art and science from the Air University.
 He also holds master ratings in the supply and logistics readiness officer career fields.